Highlight Cells That Contain Text from a List in Excel (7 Easy Ways)

 =MATCH($B5,$E$5:$E$9,0)

-• Click OK > OK to close the dialog boxes.
+• Click OK twice to close the dialog boxes.

 Apply Excel MATCH Function to Highlight Cells that have Text from a List

-• Consequently, all the cells containing text from the list Fruit 2 are highlighted in Fruit 1.
+• All the cells containing text from the list Fruit 2 are highlighted in Fruit 1.

 Read More: How to Highlight Selected Text in Excel

-3. Combination of SUM & COUNTIF Functions to Highlight Cells
+Method 3 – Combining SUM and COUNTIF Functions to Highlight Cells

-This time I will use a combination of functions to highlight cells containing text from another list.
-For example, I will combine the SUM function along with the COUNTIF function to highlight cells.
-Here, I have a dataset Books (B4:B12) containing some book names.
-In another list Text (D5:D8), I have a list of single words.
-So, now I will highlight words of Text in dataset Books.
+We have a dataset named Books (B4:B12), containing some book names.
+In another list Text (D5:D8), we have a list of single words.
+We will highlight the words of Text in dataset Books.

 Steps: